Check network details

 Check IP address resolves to network domain (all users)

-In addition to being on the whitelist there is an additional requirement that your local computer must have a DNS entry that resolves its ip address to a fully-qualified host name (this is called a "reverse DNS entry").
+In addition to being on the whitelist there is an additional requirement that the address of your local computer must have forward and reverse DNS lookup enabled.
+This means that the hostname must resolve to an IP address, and the IP address must resolve to the fully-qualified hostname.
 You can check your configuration by:

 - finding the fully-qualified host name of your machine